-Template-Assisted Crystallization (TAC): This method uses resin beads which change hardness ions into crystalline form, making it much more difficult to adhere to pipes and surfaces.
+Template-Assisted Crystallization (TAC): This method uses resin beads that change hardness ions into crystalline form, making it much more difficult to adhere to pipes and surfaces.
 It is important to note that high levels of manganese and iron can affect the TAC resin's effectiveness, thus well owners should either treat the manganese and iron problem first or consider another method of hardness treatment.

 Key Considerations of Water Conditioners

-- They only reduce hardness - One major consideration of water conditioners is that nature of its process will only allow water hardness to be reduced but not completely removed.
+- They only reduce hardness - One major consideration of water conditioners is that the nature of its process will only allow water hardness to be reduced but not completely removed.
 This means that while calcification on pipes and surfaces will certainly be improved, other benefits such as softer skin and softer laundry might not.

-- They use less water - Because there is no salt tank which requires backwashing, water conditioners use far less water than salt-based water softeners, making them far less costly in the long term.
+- They use less water - Because there is no salt tank that requires backwashing, water conditioners use far less water than salt-based water softeners, making them far less costly in the long term.